Healyz808/extend_bmm_public/README.md

 - Bayesian optimisation of six model parameters
 - RMSE-based summary outputs

 This package is **not** a full reproduction of every figure, table, or internal analysis used during manuscript development.
+The demo files are intended to demonstrate that the proposed extended model outperforms the baseline model in predictive performance.

 ## Files